SJ23 Tech Tip A01, (Updated 2024-10-31) Bob Schimmel, Betsy Schultz & Randy Cook

 In 2010 I temporarily installed two yellow fiberglass bicycle whips aft of the tandem axle.
 This was in lieu of the guide posts that I couldn't buy.
 The whips were installed at a slight outward angle to create a 1" air gap at the toe rail.
 The yellow whips were very visible as the trailer was backed down the ramp.
 Now I had a good guide again to center the hull over the trailer.
 I left the whips full length for visibility and tucked the tops under the life line so they didn't beat against the hull on the highway.
 I used this temporary system for about 5 years.
 It was better than nothing and continued my search for guide posts that could control the hull.
 Read on.

 GUIDE POSTS on a TANDEM AXLE TRAILER (2016) - The guide posts on Panache's tandem axle trailer are installed just aft of the fender.
 The effectiveness of the posts can be improved by adjusting them as close to the hull as you dare, keeping in mind that the maximum girth of the hull will end up forward of where the posts are installed.
 But if you strike the correct balance between the spacing, height and angle of the guide posts, you can make use of the flex of the PVC to gently squeeze and hold the hull over the center of the trailer as it is floated over.
-Once the stem is pulled fully forward to the V-block the bottom keel guides take over to keep the hull centered.
-The flexible guide posts may still push against the hull a bit but they soon spring away as I drive up the ramp slowly.
-More often than not, I let the Tacoma idle up the ramp in 4L then stop at the top to let the rails drain.
+With the stem pulled almost to the V-block the bottom keel guides take over to keep the hull centered.
+The flexible guide posts may still push against the hull a bit but they soon spring away as I drive slowly up the ramp.
+More often than not, I let the Tacoma idle up the ramp in 4 Low, then stop at the top to let the rails drain.

 The unequal length elbows can be installed for maximum reach sideways or upwards, depending on your requirement.
 I installed these for upward reach and adjusted them sideways till the posts fit the width of the hull.
 More later.
 I thought the upward reach was not tall enough so inserted a thick wall aluminum tube inside each elbow to extend the post up from 4' to 6.5'.
-This proved to be the right thing to do since there is about 1.5' sticking above the water to center the hull.
+This proved to be the right thing to do since it leaves about 1.5' sticking above the water to center the hull.
 Then to protect the hull, the white PVC tube was slipped over the aluminum tube.
 Each PVC tube has an orange cap for visibility and to protect the gel coat.
-While a PVC tube has a vent hole at the top to prevent it from floating off, it is also through bolted to the steel elbows to keep it there on the highway.
+While a PVC tube has a vent hole at the top to prevent it from floating off, it is also through bolted to the steel elbows to keep them there on the highway.

 The guide posts are positioned behind the fenders, which is just aft of the maximum girth of the hull.
-They are set about 1/2" away from the hull (approximately * 94" apart at gunwale height) which is slightly narrower than the full beam of the hull.
+They are set about 1/2" away from the hull (~94" apart at gunwale height) which is slightly narrower than the maximum beam of the hull.
 Since each post can bend outward about 2" they can spread apart as the girth of the hull passes between them and spring back to keep the hull centered as the narrower section of the hull stops between the posts.
 However, with the trailer underwater and the hull several feet above it, the posts are not pushed apart.
 The hull can just settle between the posts as it floats above the trailer.
 Looking aft over the trailer you can see the posts are also angled outward about 100 which is another feature that helps to center the hull as the trailer goes up the ramp.
 It would have to be pulled up slowly for this to happen though.
 Anyone in a hurry?

 You should understand that the ramp I haul out on is not the most ideal for a keel sailboat.
 I usually haul out in late Fall when the temperature is between 5C and 10C.
 There is little ramp traffic then, which is very nice!
 Going in the water to solve a problem at that temperature is not an option so the system has to work.
 I don't have antifreeze flowing through my veins despite what some cartoonists will have you believe about Canadians!